John C. Slater: Activities

-George Koster soon completed his Ph.D., joined the faculty, and became the senior member of the group.
+George F. Koster soon completed his Ph.D., joined the faculty, and became the senior member of the group.
 He wrote "During the fifteen-year life of the group some sixty persons were members and thirty-four took doctoral degrees with theses connected with its work.
 In my report I have been unable to separate the work of Slater from that of the group as a whole.
 He was part of every aspect of the group's research efforts."

-Nesbet continued "Every morning in SSMTG began with a coffee session, chaired by Professor Slater, with the junior members seated around a long table ...
+Nesbet continued, "Every morning in SSMTG began with a coffee session, chaired by Professor Slater, with the junior members seated around a long table ...
 Every member of the group was expected to contribute a summary of his own work and ideas to the Quarterly Progress Report".
 The SMMTG QPRs had a wide distribution to university and industrial research libraries, and to individual laboratories.
 They were quoted widely for scientific and biographical content, in journal articles and government reports and libraries are starting to put them online.

 To begin the work of the group, Slater "distilled his experience with the Hartree self-consistent field method" into (1) a simplification that became known as the Xα method, and (2) a relationship between a feature of this method and a magnetic property of the system.
 These required computations that were excessive for "pencil and paper" work.
 Slater was quick to avail the SSMTG of the electronic computers that were being developed.
 An early paper on augmented plane waves used an IBM card programmed calculator.
 The Whirlwind was used heavily, then the IBM 704 in the MIT Computation Center and then the IBM 709 in the Cooperative Computing Laboratory (see below).

-Solid state work progressed more rapidly at first in the SSMTG, with contributions over the first few years by George Koster, John Wood, Arthur Freeman and Leonard Mattheis.
+Solid state work progressed more rapidly at first in the SSMTG, with contributions over the first few years by George F. Koster, John Wood, Arthur Freeman and Leonard Mattheis.
 Molecular and atomic calculations also flourished in the hands of Fernando J. Corbató, Lee Allen and Alvin Meckler.
 This initial work followed lines largely set by Slater.
 Michael Barnett came in 1958.
 He and John Wood were given faculty appointments.
 Robert Nesbet, Brian Sutcliffe, Malcolm Harrison and Levente Szasz brought in a variety of further approaches to molecular and atomic problems.
 Jens Dahl, Alfred Switendick, Jules Moskowitz, Donald Merrifield and Russell Pitzer did further work on molecules, and Fred Quelle on solids.